networkx/networkx/doc/reference/backends.rst

 pure Python dictionaries implementation.
 Configs provide library-level storage of configuration settings that can also come from environment variables.

-.. note: NetworkX backend and configuration systems are receiving frequent updates and improvements.
+.. note:: NetworkX backend and configuration systems are receiving frequent updates and improvements.
 The user interface for using backends is generally stable.
    In the unlikely case where compatibility-breaking changes are necessary to the backend or config APIs, the standard `deprecation policy <https://networkx.org/documentation/stable/developer/deprecations.html>`_